Companies House Identity Verification Launch on 18 November 2025 – What You Need to Know

 How the Change Will Affect Businesses and Individuals

-That said, the change will require careful planning.
-Small companies and those with overseas directors may face additional administrative challenges, especially if individuals are unfamiliar with UK verification processes.
-To prepare, organisations should review their internal procedures, gather the necessary identification documents, and ensure all relevant parties understand the new rules.
+Smaller companies and those with overseas directors may face additional administrative tasks.
+Businesses should review internal records, collect necessary identification documents, and ensure all relevant individuals understand the new requirements.

 Legislative Background

-The Companies House identity verification launch is a key part of the Economic Crime and Corporate Transparency Act 2023.
-This legislation was designed to tackle illicit finance, improve accountability, and modernise the UK’s corporate framework.
-It follows years of consultation and aligns with global best practices in anti-money laundering and corporate governance.
+Identity verification is a core element of the Economic Crime and Corporate Transparency Act 2023.
+The legislation was introduced to combat illicit finance, improve accountability, and modernise the UK’s corporate framework.

-By requiring identity verification, the government is making it harder for criminals to hide behind false company appointments or use corporate structures for unlawful purposes.
-This reform is not just about tightening rules – it is about reinforcing the reputation of the UK as a trusted and secure place to do business.
+By enforcing identity checks, the government is making it harder for criminals to exploit company structures, reinforcing the UK’s reputation as a secure place to do business.

 Conclusion

-The Companies House identity verification launch represents a decisive move towards greater transparency and accountability in UK company operations.
-With mandatory verification coming into effect on 18 November 2025, now is the time for businesses and individuals to prepare.
-Early verification during the voluntary period can help avoid delays, ensure compliance, and keep operations running smoothly.
+The Companies House identity verification launch represents a major shift towards greater transparency in UK company regulation.
+With mandatory verification beginning on 18 November 2025, businesses and individuals should act early to ensure compliance.

 Frequently Asked Questions